sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 Adventurers are always finding themselves in tricky situations.
 Luckily, they come prepared with adventuring gear.
-They have been known to carry 50 feet of rope, smelling salts, books of saucy poems, sometimes even a 3-day-old pork chop to distract hounds or hungry goblins.
+They have been known to carry 50 feet of rope, smelling salts, books of racy poems, sometimes even a 3-day-old pork chop to distract hounds or hungry goblins.

 It's a fact.
 You know this and Deckahedron World knows this, so it doesn't